 Internship opportunities with the Grandin Theatre in Roanoke and with Alexander Films, a local film production company, will offer you practical experience outside the classroom.

-We offer a concentration in screen studies.
+We offer a major and minor in screen studies.

 “Young people need to understand that not all images are there to be consumed, like fast food, and then forgotten.
 We need to educate them to understand the difference between moving images that engage their humanity and their intelligence, and moving images that are just selling them something. ”